-One of the great questions of our walk in Christ is: how will our faith react under trial?
-For in such periods of testing, certain elements of our relationship with God are made manifest.
-Without them, we would never see the truth of who and what we are, and further, what is our real goals as believers.
-Are such God centered and glory pursued?
-Through these life battles we truly find out not just what we are made of, but even more, what God is "made of!"
-(1Pet 1:5-7)
+One of the grand questions of our walk in Christ is: How will our faith react under trial?
+In such periods of testing, certain elements of our relationship with God are made manifest.
+Without them, we would never see the truth of who and what we are, and further, what our real goals are as believers.
+Are they God-centered, in pursuit of his glory?
+Through these life battles, we truly find out not just what we are made of, but even more, what God is made of (1Pet 1:5-7)!

-In verse three, the text says "Knowing this" which is our word (gr) "ginosko", meaning a "coming to know through experience."
-Corrie Tenboom once stated "you will never know that God is all you need until God is all you have."
+In verse three, the text says, "Knowing this" which is the Greek word "gnosko," meaning a "coming to know through experience."
+Corrie ten Boom once stated, "You will never know that God is all you need until God is all you have."
 The fact is, without trials coming into your life, you will never really know God.
-We would only ever grasp a candy coated Santa Claus Jesus that is in essence our servant that brings us what we want and smoothes over the disappointments and discomforts.
+We would only ever grasp a candy-coated Santa Claus Jesus.
+That is, OUR servant that brings us what we want and soothes over the disappointments and discomforts.

 Having heard the call of faith of the previous book of Hebrews, we are reminded that if we live by sight, then circumstances are certain to overwhelm us.
 But if we live by faith, we bow to the will and plan of God.
-We surrender to the God of the "big picture", even if we do not see or understand that picture.
+We surrender to the God of the "big picture," even if we do not see or understand that picture.

-What James is trying to do is he's simply trying to shape the perspective a Christian is to have concerning trials, to come to know that you can have an attitude of joy because God is working something out in you and through you that maybe you can't see right now.
-James says in verse 3 that one of the goals of trials in our lives is to produce steadfastness or, in some translations, endurance or perseverance.
+What James is trying to do is to simply shape the perspective a Christian is to have concerning trials.
+To get you to come to know that you can have an attitude of joy because God is working something out in you and through you that maybe you can't see right now.
+James says in verse three that one of the goals of trials in our lives is to produce steadfastness, or in some translations, endurance or perseverance.
 The book of James is all about what the Gospel produces in our lives.
-And the "trying of our faith" produces so mething: it produces patience.
-It produces faith, and essentially our endurance.
+And the "trying of our faith" produces something: patience.
+It produces faith and essentially our endurance.
 We must realize that true Christianity is not just believing of God, but in God!

-The Greek word found here is hypomone, which means to abide or to cling or to sink deeply over the long haul.
+The Greek word found here is hypomone, which means to abide, to cling, or to sink deeply over the long haul.
 James says one of the purposes of trials is to bring you to the place where you can trust God in a whole new category, in a way you couldn't have otherwise before.
-The ultimate goal, James says in verse 4, is to make you complete, to perfect you, so you lack nothing.
+The ultimate goal, James says in verse four, is to make you complete.
+To "perfect" you, so you lack nothing.
 It's to work out within you the character of Christ.
-Trials are meant to mature us into the likeness of Christ Jesus so we lack nothing in our demonstration of who he is to the world around us.
-It's God using trials as a divine chisel to shape away those things.
+Trials are meant to mature us into the likeness of Christ Jesus so we lack nothing in our demonstration of who He is to the world around us.
+It's God using trials as a divine chisel to chip away the things that hold us back.
 When Michelangelo was asked to create the statue of David, many asked him, "How in the world can you take that big chunk of marble and make David out of it?"
 Do you know what his response was?
 "That big chunk of marble is David.
 I'm just chipping away what ought not be."